StephanChan/SSOCT_noise/README.md

 shot noise of power P is sqrt(P*t/hv)*hv = sqrt(P*t*hv), unit is J, for 15uW at 1064nm, photon energy is about 2*e-19 J, when sampling at 500MHz, the shot noise is sqrt(15e-6(W) *1/500e6(s) * (2e-19J)) =sqrt(6e-33) = 0.77e-16 J, note that power is P*t = 15e-6/500e6=3e-14, so noise is about 0.25% of power, i.e., 0.0375uW

-calculating shot noise at unit of J/sqrt(s), shot noise = sqrt(P/hv)*hv, for 15uW at 1064uW, the shot noise is sqrt(15e-6*2e-19) = sqrt(3e-24) = 1.7e-12 J/sqrt(s), to get the value in unit W, we need to multiply the sqrt root of sampling frequency, 1.7e-12*sqrt(500e6) = 3.8e-8W = 0.038uW , same result
+calculating shot noise at unit of J/sqrt(s), or more frequently used, W/sqrt(Hz), shot noise = sqrt(P/hv)*hv, for 15uW at 1064uW, the shot noise is sqrt(15e-6*2e-19) = sqrt(3e-24) = 1.7e-12  W/sqrt(Hz), to get the value in unit W, we need to multiply the sqrt root of sampling frequency, 1.7e-12*sqrt(500e6) = 3.8e-8W = 0.038uW , same result

+Thorlabs balanced detector has a noise equivilent power (NEP) at about 10pW/sqrt(Hz), which is almost 10 times higher than the shot noise at 15uW.
+To get NEP level shot noise, you will need about 100 times higher light power (noise is linear to the sqrt of power), which is 1500uW!!!!!!!!!!!!!!!!!!

-Now if the balanced detector saturates at 157uW, 0.0375uW will have a digital value of 0.98 over range of 4095, which, is even smaller than digitizer noise.
+Now consider a second balanced detector that saturates at 157uW, 0.0375uW will have a digital value of 0.98 over range of 4095, which, is even smaller than digitizer noise!!!!!!!!!!!!!!!!!

 So to get shot noise equivalent than digitizer + detector noise (22 digits), the shot noise needs to be 22 times larger, so the ref arm power need to be 22^2 times higher, which is 7260uW, which is much higher than the saturation limit of balanced detector.

 So, SSOCT system using balanced detector and digitizer is NEVER SHOT NOISE LIMITED!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

+Literature agreement can be found at https://www.nature.com/articles/s41598-017-01339-6, and cite" For example, standard photodiodes used in the traditional OCT systems at 1300 nm, need a reference power in the order of few miliwatts to approach close to shot-noise-limited sensitivities"